GStreamer/gstreamer/markdown/plugin-development/advanced/allocation.md

 # Memory allocation

-Memory allocation and management is a very important topic in multimedia.
-High definition video uses many megabytes to store one single frame of video.
-It is important to reuse the memory when possible instead of constantly allocating and freeing the memory.
+Memory allocation and management are very important topics in multimedia.
+High definition video uses many megabytes to store one single image frame.
+It is important to reuse memory when possible instead of constantly allocating and freeing it.

-Multimedia systems usually use special purpose chips, such as DSPs or GPUs to perform the heavy lifting (especially for video).
-These special purpose chips have usually strict requirements for the memory that they can operate on and how the memory is accessed.
+Multimedia systems usually use special-purpose chips, such as DSPs or GPUs to perform the heavy lifting (especially for video).
+These special-purpose chips usually have strict requirements for the memory they operate on and how it is accessed.

-This chapter talks about the memory management features that GStreamer plugins can use.
-We will first talk about the lowlevel `GstMemory` object that manages access to a piece of memory.
-We then continue with `GstBuffer` that is used to exchange data between plugins (and the application) and that uses `GstMemory`.
-We talk about `GstMeta` that can be placed on buffers to give extra info about the buffer and its memory.
+This chapter talks about the memory-management features available to GStreamer plugins.
+We will first talk about the lowlevel `GstMemory` object that manages access to a piece of memory and then continue with one of it's main users, the `GstBuffer`, which is used to exchange data between plugins and with the application.
+We will also discuss the `GstMeta`.
+This object can be placed on buffers to provide extra info about it an dits memory.
+We will also discuss the `GstBufferPool`, which allows to more-efficiently manage buffers of the same size.

-For efficiently managing buffers of the same size, we take a look at `GstBufferPool`.
-To conclude this chapter we take a look at the GST\_QUERY\_ALLOCATION query that is used to negotiate memory management options between elements.
+To conclude this chapter we will take a look at the `GST_QUERY_ALLOCATION` query, which is used to negotiate memory management options between elements.

 ## GstMemory

 `GstMemory` is an object that manages a region of memory.
-The memory object points to a region of memory of “maxsize”.
-The area in this memory starting at “offset” and for “size” bytes is the accessible region in the memory. the maxsize of the memory can never be changed after the object is created, however, the offset and size can be changed.
+This memory object points to a region of memory of “maxsize”.
+The area in this memory starting at “offset” and size “size” bytes is the accessible memory region.
+After a `GstMemory` is created its maxsize can no longer be changed, however, its "offset" and "size" can.

 ### GstAllocator

 `GstMemory` objects are created by a `GstAllocator` object.
-Most allocators implement the default `gst_allocator_alloc()` method but some allocator might implement a different method, for example when additional parameters are needed to allocate the specific memory.
+Most allocators implement the default `gst_allocator_alloc()` method but some might implement different ones, for example, when additional parameters are needed to allocate the specific memory.

-Different allocators exist for, for example, system memory, shared memory and memory backed by a DMAbuf file descriptor.
-To implement support for a new kind of memory type, you must implement a new allocator object as shown below.
+Different allocators exist for system memory, shared memory and memory backed by a DMAbuf file descriptor.
+To implement support for a new kind of memory type, you must implement a new allocator object.

 ### GstMemory API example